bored-engineer/iOS-CDevReporter/README.md

-The Chronic-Dev Crash Reporter
+The Chronic Dev Crash Reporter
 =======
-###The simplest and easiest method to send you crash reports to the chronic-dev team to help future jailbreaks.
+###The simplest and easiest method to send you crash reports to the Chronic Dev team to help future jailbreaks.

-`CDevReporter` is a daemon that runs in the background on your iOS device and sends your crash reports to the chronic-dev team.
-It sleeps until new crash reports are found, then attempts to upload them to the Chronic-Dev (llc) servers.
+`CDevReporter` is a daemon that runs in the background on your iOS device and sends your crash reports to the Chronic Dev team.
+It sleeps until new crash reports are found, then attempts to upload them to the Chronic Dev (llc) servers.

 Installation
 ------------